 Welcome to the first recipe from my We Wish You a Healthy Christmas series!
 Between now and Christmas, I will be sharing my favourite Christmas appetizers, entrees, mains and dessert recipes with you.
 Every recipe is healthy and will be gluten, dairy and refined sugar free.
 I will also include some vegan and paleo options.
-If you follow my series (subscribe HERE to my email updates), you will be able put together a healthy Christmas feast that everyone in your family can enjoy.

 Desserts have always been high on the agenda during Christmas and the festive season.
 In the past, I would normally eat any dessert that was offered to me (despite having being lactose intolerant and gluten sensitive) and would then suffer the consequences afterwards.
 Having immense tummy pain and bloating is not a great way to spend your Christmas!
 The last few festive seasons been a little different as I have started making gluten and dairy free desserts and avoiding the ones that do not agree with me.